 Slots take up more real estate in PA casinos than any other game because players love them.

-Consequently, when most PA online casino sites open up in July 2019, players will find more online slots available than anything else.
+Consequently, PA online casino sites begin going live starting on July 15, 2019, players will find more online slots available than anything else.
 In fact, players can expect to find the average PA online casino site hosting hundreds of different slot titles.

 There will be everything from slots that are found exclusively online to online versions of the same slots you see at most PA land-based casinos.